splunk-soar-connectors/.github/profile/README.md

 ![Bug Report](https://github.com/splunk-soar-connectors/.github/blob/main/.github/Images/Github-Bug-Template.png)

-...and it'll get reviewed and priortized by our developers and maybe even someone in our community.
+...and our community will be able to help review and propose fixes.

-Of course before you do this, you should definitely check if there is already an open issue and if so, add a thumbs-up reaction to it so we can get a sense of how to prioritize it.
+Of course, you should definitely check if there is already an open issue and if so, add a thumbs-up reaction to it for visiblity.

 ---

 ## Feature Requests
 Have a feature or an app you'd like to see in SOAR?
 Head over to the [Splunk Ideas](https://ideas.splunk.com) portal to make your voice heard!
+Voting and sharing new ideas is a great way for us to see what's in demand.

 ---